EdoGimo/node-red-contrib-accesscontrol/README.md

 ## How to use
 10 nodes are provided:
 - **AC init**: creates the AccessControl instance that contains all permissions (as no database is used).
-It should be called just once for each execution, although the instance is not overwritten without explicitly specifying it checking the related option;
+It should be called just once for each execution, although the instance is not overwritten without explicitly specifying it checking the related option.
+By default it has no output, but one can be added by checking the specific option in the properties;

 - **AC export**: export the AccessControl permissions as a string (JSON format).
 If specified, it can export with a identifier so it is possible to save the output directly into a MongoDB database, using the specific Node-RED node;